irisnet/cosmos-sdk/docs/spec/lcd/loadbalance.md

-# LoadBalance
+# Load Balancing Module

-This package is designed for the load balancing problem.
+This module is designed for the load balancing problem.
 Because the CosmosSDK LCD will connect with many servers in the future.
 It is bound to need a load balancing function that improves the distribution of workloads across many full nodes.

 ## Design
-This package need combine with client to realize the real load balancing.
+This module need combine with client to realize the real load balancing.
 It can embed into the `HTTP`(Loc:"github.com/tendermint/tendermint/rpc/lib/client/httpclient.go").
 In other words，we realize the new httpclient based on `HTTP`.

 From: